 The Ogle Cabin is an interesting piece of local history, since it is the oldest and best preserved cabin in the Smoky Mountain area.
 This small rustic cabin was completed in 1807 by the Ogle family, who were first European settlers in what is now Gatlinburg.
 There are other Ogle homes within the area but those are later kin, this cabin was the first.

 The Ogle Cabin is a terrific piece of Smoky Mountain history, and is located adjacent to the Welcome Center.

 The Village Shops

-Although I am not one for knick-knack shopping, I knew that The Village Shops would have interesting snacks that would hold me over until my lunch at The Wild Plum Tea Room.
+Although I am not one for knick-knack shopping, I knew that the Village Shops would have interesting snacks that would hold me over until my lunch at The Wild Plum Tea Room.
 I found a tasty donut shop and candy store while here.
-The Village Shops has a sweet old world charm to it and is a great place to spend an hour or so while in Gatlinburg.
+The Village Shops have a sweet old world charm to it, and is a great place to spend an hour or so while in Gatlinburg.

 For store information and location, please visit – The Village Shops

 I love tasting candies and chocolates from wherever I travel.
 I knew prior to my visit to Gatlinburg that there was a great looking sweet shop called Ole Smoky Candy Kitchen.
 The name itself was catchy, and I made it a point to stop in.
 The store was adorable, and there were candy makers by the window making fresh candies for the store.
 There were many types of candies from chocolates, fudge, pecan logs, to fudge.

 I purchased a box of chocolatey Brown Bears, and a piece of heavenly Divinity

 The Ole Smoky Candy Kitchen has been a Gatlinburg sweet staple since 1950.
 A young couple, Dave and Peggy Dych, were driving to California when they stopped off in Gatlinburg.
 They decided to stay because they saw potential in this Tennessee town.
 Thank goodness they did because I really enjoyed the candy I purchased.